ID—do not use periods when referring to identification. (plural: IDs)

 interdisciplinary majors—biochemistry, comparative literature, critical identity studies, environmental studies, health and society, interdisciplinary studies (self-designed).

-interdisciplinary minors—African studies, American studies, ancient Mediterranean studies, Asian studies, European studies, journalism, Latin American and Caribbean studies, legal studies, Medieval studies, museum studies, performing arts, Russian studies.
+interdisciplinary minors—African studies, Asian studies, critical identity studies, environmental studies, European studies, health and society, interdisciplinary studies (self designed), journalism, Latin American and Caribbean studies, law and justice, Medieval studies, museum studies, Russian studies.

 International Education—an umbrella term that encompasses study abroad, exchange programs, and campus programming (the former term was World Outlook Program.)